cloudops/cloudmc-standard-kb/en/aws-compute-service/add-an-application-load-balancer.md

 slug: aws-add-app-load-balancer
 ---

-# Add an application load balancer
+## About this task

+This article will guide you through the steps required to deploy an application load balancer.

 ## Before you begin